Don't get in a fix over credit

 to do what they claim.
 Here we explain what you need to be aware of

-when dealing with these companies, and show you how you could save
+when dealing with these companies, and show to save money by doing

 Be wary of 'credit repair', 'credit fix' or 'debt solution'